Noncommutative Lightcones from Quantum SO(2,1) Conformal Groups: Acknowledgements

 \section{Acknowledgements}

-M.A., A.B., and F.M.~would like to acknowledge support from the Agencia Estatal de Investigación (Spain) under grants PID2019-106802GB-I00/AEI/10.13039/501100011033, the Q-CAYLE Project funded by the Regional Government of Castilla y León (Junta de Castilla y León), and the Ministry of Science and Innovation MICIN through NextGenerationEU (PRTR C17.I1).
+M.A., A.B., and F.M.~would like to acknowledge support from the grant PID2023-148373NB-I00 funded by MCIN/AEI/10.13039/501100011033/FEDER -- UE, the Q-CAYLE Project funded by the Regional Government of Castilla y León (Junta de Castilla y León) and the Ministry of Science and Innovation MICIN through NextGenerationEU (PRTR C17.I1).
 F.M.~acknowledges support from the Agencia Estatal de Investigación (Spain) under grant CNS2023-143760.